robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-15/2/Activities/07_Local_File_Inclusion/Unsolved/README.md

         4. `ps`

-    - **Note**: While this is a safe place to experiment with commands, DO NOT run commands that might delete or alter files that your system needs, such as `rm`, `mv`, or `rdmir`.
+    - **Note**: While this is a safe place to experiment with commands, DO NOT run commands that might delete or alter files that your system needs, such as `rm`, `mv`, or `rmdir`.

 4. **Bonus**: Run commands to explore files with your PHP script.